Keyboard shortcuts

 How Guidelines Are Written

-The guidelines in this collection reflect a set of widely-recognized philosophy and principles for writing high-quality software.
+The guidelines in this collection reflect widely-recognized philosophy for writing high-quality software.
 Three books have influenced the guidelines the most:

 1. The Art of Readable Code